Bombay Sapphire: Varieties

 Bacardi also markets Bombay Original London Dry Gin (or Bombay Original Dry).
 Eight botanical ingredients are used in the production of the Original Dry variety, as opposed to the ten in Bombay Sapphire.
 Wine Enthusiast preferred it to Bombay Sapphire.

 In September 2011, Bombay Sapphire East was launched in test markets in New York and Las Vegas.
 This variety has another two botanicals, lemongrass and black peppercorns, in addition to the original ten.
 It is bottled at 42% and was designed to counteract the sweetness of most tonic water.

 A special edition of Bombay gin called Star of Bombay was produced in 2015 for the UK market.
 It is bottled at 47.5% and is distilled from grain.
 It features bergamot and ambrette seeds in harmony with Bombay's signature botanicals.
 This version has later been extended to several other markets.

 Bombay Bramble is a variety infused with blackberries and raspberries and bottled at 37.5% ABV.

 In the summer of 2019, Bacardi launched a limited edition gin called Bombay Sapphire English Estate, which features three additional English-sourced botanicals: Pennyroyal Mint, rosehip and hazelnut.
 It is bottled at 41%.

-Design connection

-The brand started a series of design collaborations.
-Their first step into the design world was a series of advertisements featuring work from currently popular designers.
-Their works, varying from martini glasses to tiles and cloth patterns, are labelled as "Inspired by Bombay Sapphire".
-The campaign featured designers such as Marcel Wanders, Yves Béhar, Karim Rashid, Ulla Darni, and Dror Benshetrit and performance artist Jurgen Hahn.

-From the success of this campaign, the company began a series of events and sponsored locations.
-The best known is the Bombay Sapphire Designer Glass Competition, held each year, where design students worldwide can participate by designing their own "inspired" martini cocktail glass.
-The finalists (one from each participating country) are then invited to the yearly Salone del Mobile, an international design fair in Milan, where the winner is chosen.

-Bombay Sapphire also endorses glass artists and designers with the Bombay Sapphire Prize, which is awarded yearly to an outstanding design featuring glass.
-Bombay Sapphire also showcases the designers' work in the Bombay Sapphire endorsed blue room, a design exhibition touring the world each year.

-From 2008 the Bombay Sapphire Designer Glass Competition final will be held at 100% Design in London, and the Bombay Sapphire Prize will take place in Milan at the Salone del Mobile.

-Evaluation

-Bombay Sapphire has been reviewed by several outside spirits ratings organisations to various degrees of success.
-Recently, it was awarded a score of 92 (on a 100-point scale) from the Beverage Testing Institute.
-Ratings aggregator Proof66.com categorizes the Sapphire as a Tier 2 spirit, indicating highly favourable "expert" reviews.